sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * OS X 10.7 (Lion), provided you use a sufficiently recent version of XCode.

 ==== Solaris ====
+ * Solaris 10 03/2005 or any later Solaris 10 release on SPARC processors in 32-bit mode.
  * Solaris 10 03/2005 or any later Solaris 10 release on x86 processors in 32-bit mode.
  * Solaris 10 on x86 processors in 32-bit mode.
  * Solaris 11 Express on x86 (32-bit has been tested).